2019 Northwest Christian Writers Renewal

-Talk About It! by Renae Brumbaugh Green - This fun one-hour session uses interactive media and real-time student responses to give learners quick and easy tips for acing the dialogue dilemma.
+Talk About It!
+Writing Great Dialogue by Renae Brumbaugh Green - This fun one-hour session uses interactive media and real-time student responses to give learners quick and easy tips for acing the dialogue dilemma.
 Students are presented with do’s and don’ts of written conversation, as well as some fun tips for keeping writing natural and fresh.

 Networking: Nuisance or Necessity by Deb Haggerty - Networking is an attitude.
 Always keep in mind those people you know to whom you can refer others.
 In order to receive the benefits from networking, you must first give.
 Effective networking techniques are a necessity to successfully market ourselves and our ministries, and when implemented, reduce the nuisance factor of making new contacts.
 Effective networking aids us in finding new resources, as well as in maintaining our professional relationships.

 Discovering Your Unique Voice by Rowena Kuo - What is author's voice?
 Is your voice compelling enough to hook your reader in the first few sentences?
 We will discuss the top 5 key elements characteristic of an alluring author's voice, specific techniques to developing your gifts, and effective ways to infuse your writing with your particular signature.
 Discover what it takes to unlock your unique voice, capture your audience with your first words, and hold that audience captive until the last page.